-When building out your van, you want to insulate your ceiling, walls and floor with materials that have a high R-value.
+When building out your van, you want to resist heat conduction by insulating the ceiling, walls and floor with materials that have a high R-value.

 R-value, Space, and Expenses

 Not only this, but we don’t all have unlimited funds to insulate our vehicles to the highest degree.
-Therefore, insulation becomes a delicate balance between R-value, space, and expenses.
+Therefore, proper van insulation becomes a delicate balance between R-value, space, and expenses.

-We will measure R-value in terms of R-value per inch.
-This means how much R-value can you get out of one inch of material.
-If you stack a material to 2 inches thick, you get double the R-value!
+R-value is measured per inch.
+This means if you stack a material to 2 inches thick, you get double the R-value!
 Checkout the chart below for the R-values of some common materials: